iislucas/isaplib/README.md

 ## About

-isaplib is Standard ML (SML) library, built on the code-base of [Isabelle](http://www.cl.cam.ac.uk/research/hvg/Isabelle/), with some of the Isabelle-specifics removed, and some additional libraries from [IsaPlanner](http://dream.inf.ed.ac.uk/projects/isaplanner/) added.
+isaplib is Standard ML (SML) library built on the code-base of [Isabelle](http://www.cl.cam.ac.uk/research/hvg/Isabelle/).

 It currently uses some pretty printing code specific to [PolyML](http://www.polyml.org/), but could fairly easily be ported to other SML implementations.
-This library is used by [Quantomatic](http://dream.inf.ed.ac.uk/projects/quantomatic/) and [IsaPlanner](http://dream.inf.ed.ac.uk/projects/isaplanner/) related projects.
+This library was used by [Quantomatic](http://dream.inf.ed.ac.uk/projects/quantomatic/) and [IsaPlanner](http://dream.inf.ed.ac.uk/projects/isaplanner/) related projects.

-## Building outside of Isabelle

-This is for when you do not have Isabelle installed. e.g. for Quantomatic.
-Assuming you have [PolyML](http://www.polyml.org/) installed and in the path, you can run "make" from the command line.
-This will create a PolyML heap image called `all.polyml-heap` in the `heaps` subdirectory.

 ## Building on top of Isabelle

-This is for when you have Isabelle installed (see http://www.cl.cam.ac.uk/research/hvg/isabelle/index.html) and you want to load up isaplib's additional libraries.
+This is for when you have Isabelle installed (see http://www.cl.cam.ac.uk/research/hvg/isabelle/index.html) and you want to load isaplib's additional libraries.

  1. Place the isaplib directory in Isabelle's contrib directory, or just clone the isaplib repository at that location with the command:
+    ```
     git clone git@github.com:iislucas/isaplib.git
+    ```

+ 2. You can then have new theories inherrit from:
+    ```
-2. New theories you develop can then inherrit from "~~/contrib/isaplib/isabelle/isaplib"
+    Develop can then inherrit from "~~/contrib/isaplib/IsapLibPure"
+    ```

 ## LICENCE and DISCLAIMER